 '''

 Geometry

 ...
 Geometry optimization options here ...

 End

 AnalyticalFreq

 End

 '''

 A note of caution: For accurate frequencies it is especially important to also have an accurately optimized geometry.
-During a geometry optimization the integration accuracy is set by default to 4, and so the resulting frequencies will also have this level of integration accuracy while it may be desirable to have frequencies computed with a higher accuracy.
-If accurate frequencies are required, then one should change the integration accuracy by using the INTEGRATION keyword, and set the convergence criteria for the geometry optimization tighter.
+During a geometry optimization the integration accuracy is set by default to "Normal", and so the resulting frequencies will also have this level of integration accuracy while it may be desirable to have frequencies computed with a higher accuracy.
+One might consider using Good NumericalQuality (or BeckeGrid quality) and set the convergence criteria for the geometry optimization tighter.